JanAhrens/xing-api-haskell/README.markdown

       getAccessToken requestToken verifier oauthConfig manager
 ```

+## GHCI session

+If you want to test this library using GHCI, you can use this snippet as a starting point.

+    $ ghci -XOverloadedStrings
+    :module +Network.HTTP.Conduit
+    manager <- newManager def

+    :module +Web.XING
+    let oauth = consumer "CONSUMER_KEY" "CONSUMER_SECRET"

+    :module +Control.Monad.Trans.Resource
+    (requestToken, url) <- runResourceT (getRequestToken oauth manager)
+    url

+    (accessToken, userId) <- runResourceT (getAccessToken requestToken "THE_PIN_YOU_GOT_FROM_XING" oauth manager)
+    userId

 ## Development environment

 This section walks you through the process of setting up your development environment.